freeCodeCamp/freeCodeCamp/guide/english/logic/truth-tables/index.md

 ---
 ## Truth Tables

 A truth table is a mathematical tool used in Boolean Algebra.
 It consists of a column each for the function variables.
 A final column holds the functional value evaluated for the corresponding values of the variables.
 For a boolean function of n variables, its truth table expansion will have 2^n rows.
-This is beacuse each variable has two possible states – true & false.
+This is because each variable has two possible states – true & false.

 ### AND
 Let us explore the truth table for the AND operator: